tan911/pricing-component-with-toggle/README.md

 ### Useful resources

-- [Example resource 1](https://itnext.io/structuring-your-sass-projects-c8d41fa55ed4) - This helped me for a better idea of how to structure your sass file when you dealing with small projects like this but also when you working for a large project.
-I really liked this pattern and will use it going forward.
+- [resources](https://itnext.io/structuring-your-sass-projects-c8d41fa55ed4) - This helped me for a better idea of how to structure your sass file when you dealing with small projects like this but also when you working for a large project.

 ## Author